We found that Wasabina Mustard microgreens grew differently than Red Garnet or Wasabi Mustard microgreens.

 There are two differences as far as you, the consumer, are concerned.

-In general, the flavor of true leaf microgreens is bolder.
-Therefore, letting the Wasabina form true leaves will provide you with a spicer and a stronger horseradish flavor.
+In general, the flavor of microgreens grown to true leaf stage is bolder.
+Therefore, letting the Wasabina form true leaves will give you a spicer and more robust horseradish flavor.

-The second difference is letting microgreens grow to true leaf size will give you a larger yield.
+The second difference is that letting microgreens grow to true leaf size will yield a larger yield.

 There Are Drawbacks

-The main drawback is that it takes longer to grow microgreens to their true leaves.
+The main drawback is that growing microgreens to their true leaves take longer.

-So if you let them grow out for 15 or 20 days, you could grow almost 3 trays of microgreens grown to the cotyledon stage and probably more mass of microgreens.
+So if you let them grow out for 15 or 20 days, you could grow almost three trays of microgreens to the cotyledon stage with more mass of microgreens.
 Of course, that would take three times the amount of supplies.
 Growing to true leaf is less expensive in the long run.

 The other drawback is the amount of care.